demyinn00/BootMe/doc/Code_Structure.md

 ## Main Modules

-### main_ui_manager.py

-This module is responsible for managing and displaying the main user interface of the BootMe application.

-- `MainUIManager`: Class responsible for creating and managing the main UI.
-It displays available environments as well as utility buttons such as "Kill All" and "Clean Desktop".

-### settings_ui_manager.py

-This module manages the user interface for settings and configurations.

-- `SettingsUIManager`: Class responsible for creating and displaying the settings UI.
-Allows users to modify and save environment configurations and other app settings.

-### trigger_actions.py
+### main.py

-This module is the main action handler for the application.
-It includes functions that are executed when certain buttons are pressed on the UI.
+This is the main entry point of the application.
+It initializes the application and sets up the necessary configurations.

-- `trigger_env(index)`: Opens up the predefined links and apps for a specific environment.
-- `on_click_kill_all()`: Kills all the running applications.
-- `on_click_clean_desktop()`: Cleans up the desktop.

 ### config_manager.py

-Handles all operations related to the configuration file.

-- `ConfigManager`: Class responsible for checking, reading, and writing to the `config.json` file.
+Manages the configuration settings of the application, ensuring that user preferences are saved and loaded correctly.

 ### spoticry.py

-Module for integrating with Spotify, allowing for the playback of specific albums or playlists as part of an environment.

-- `Spoticry`: Class with methods to interact with Spotify's API, initiate playback of albums or playlists, and more.
+Handles Spotify integration, allowing the application to interact with Spotify and manage playlists.

+### trigger_actions.py

+Defines the actions that can be triggered by the user, such as playing a song or adjusting volume.

 ### workflows.py

-This module contains various workflow actions and utilities, including the logic for cleaning the desktop and killing applications.

-- `get_config()`: Returns the configuration data.
-Utilizes caching to speed up repeated requests.
+Manages the workflows of the application, ensuring that tasks are executed in the correct order.

+### edit_dialog.py

+Provides the UI for editing configurations, allowing users to customize their experience.

+### environment_field_manager.py

+Manages the environment fields in the UI, ensuring that the correct data is displayed.

+### help_ui_manager.py

+Manages the help section of the UI, providing users with guidance on how to use the application.

+### main_ui_manager.py

+Manages the main user interface of the application, ensuring a smooth user experience.

+### settings_ui_manager.py

+Manages the settings section of the UI, allowing users to adjust their preferences.

 ---

 ## Configuration

 The configuration for the application is stored in a file named `config.json`.
-This file contains details about the various environments, links associated with each environment, and other settings.
+This file contains details about the various environments, links associated with each environment, and other settings. `config.json` can be thought of as the settings file.